-In this experiment we observe dancing grapes since they are taken to the surface by carbon dioxide which is dissolved in carbonated water.
+In this dancing grapes experiment we observe dancing grapes since they are taken to the surface by carbon dioxide which is dissolved in carbonated water.
 It is a very easy experiment you can do at home or even in the restaurant with your kids.
 Just as you, we have another opportunity to introduce physics and chemistry.
 Moreover, at the end we can eat all grapes!
 Yummy! 🙂

-In our experiment we used:
+In our dancing grapes science project we used:

 - Carbonated water